La Halle aux Grains, elegant gastronomy by Michel and Sébastien Bras at the Bourse de Commerce

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains

-On the plate too, grains, seeds and seeds express all their finesse and diversity ; legumes, cereals and other oleaginous plants helping here to condiment a dish, there to underline the power of a stuffing, there again to magnify a dessert.
+On the plate, too, grains, seeds and seeds express all their finesse and diversity ; legumes, cereals and other oilseeds helping to season a dish, to underline the power of a stuffing, or to magnify a dessert.

 La Halle aux GrainsLa Halle aux GrainsLa Halle aux GrainsLa Halle aux Grains